A little BS isn’t a bad thing—or is it?

 What?
 She believed it!
 And I didn’t get rebuked by a professor or given the correct answer.
 Sheesh, this was a lot different than veterinary school.

-I was quick to see that I needed to be careful and set about doing something about it.
-Over the next several years I studied and took the equine practitioner boards and learned to say, “I don’t know” rather than raising a shoulder with a squint and a glance.
+I was quick to see that I needed to be careful, and I set about doing something about it.
+Over the next several years I studied and took the equine practitioner boards and learned to say, “I don’t know,” rather than raising a shoulder with a squint and a glance.
 But you have to be careful—there are a lot of folks out there who believe their own BS.

 Bo Brock, DVM, owns Brock Veterinary Clinic in Lamesa, Texas.
 His latest book is Crowded in the Middle of Nowhere: Tales of Humor and Healing From Rural America.